- Student homogeneity prevents gaining the new perspectives college should provide

 Gallup's higher education studies includes research spanning thousands of students over the course of decades, and it indicates that thriving campuses have thriving student wellbeing.
 A well-understood, well-articulated leadership strategy -- built on analytics proven to boost wellbeing on campus -- can help leaders make decisions that better the student experience, especially the experience of students from less-privileged backgrounds.

-For instance, And the Strada-Gallup-Strada Alumni Study shows that graduates who can strongly agree they had "instructors who cared about [them] as a person," "at least one instructor who made [them] excited about learning," and "a mentor who encouraged [them] to pursue [their] goals and dreams," are significantly more likely to have positive work and life outcomes.
+For instance, the Strada-Gallup Alumni Study (now Gallup Alumni Survey) shows that graduates who can strongly agree they had "instructors who cared about [them] as a person," "at least one instructor who made [them] excited about learning," and "a mentor who encouraged [them] to pursue [their] goals and dreams," are significantly more likely to have positive work and life outcomes.
 Alumni who can claim those experiences tend to believe college was worth the cost, regardless of their demographic background.

 However, those experiences may be particularly meaningful for ethnic and economic minority students -- especially those who feel like everyone has college figured out but them.
 And measuring those experiences and the impact on students is vital for a school's D&I initiatives.
 Minority alumni with those experiences can become powerful advocates for the school as well, especially in diverse communities.